markiMiracle/java-project-78/README.md

 - ### ***About it:***
   This application validates the data.
-#### It is possible to use four data formats:
+You can use and configure four schema formats.
+- ### Schema Formats:
-  - StringSchema
+  - StringSchema the following set of methods:
+  - - required()
+    - contains()
+    -  minLength()
-  - NumberSchema
+  - NumberSchema the following set of methods:
+  - - required()
+    -  range()
+    -   positive()
-  - MapSchema
+  - MapSchema the following set of methods:
+  - - required()
+    - sizeof()
-  - ShapeSchema
+    - shape()

 ## Setup